Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 group.add_argument("-a", "--ntlmhash", help="NTLM Hash of User")
 ```

-Now I executed the script with all needed informations which can be found in the `traffic.pcapng`{: .filepath} and instead of the password, I ran it with `-a ESHELLSTROP_NTLM_HASH`.
+Now I executed the script with all needed information which can be found in the `traffic.pcapng`{: .filepath} and instead of the password, I used the `-a ESHELLSTROP_NTLM_HASH` option.

-After I got the session key, I add it to wireshark as in 3.3 for the first user and was able to obtain the `clients978.csv`{: .filepath} file, which contains the second flag.
+After I got the session key, I added it to Wireshark as in 3.3 for the first user and was able to obtain the `clients978.csv`{: .filepath} file, which contains the second flag.

 Good luck! :)